sonobe

 }

-See here for a small demo on how to generate and verify a zk IVC nova proof.
+See here for a small demo on how to generate and verify a zk IVC nova proof for the described use-case 3.

 Modularity